Multiple Node.js Versions with Node Version Manager (NVM)

 Not with NVM… I kept two versions going… one with the old Yeoman generator (say, drop 5) and one with the new version (drop 6) and just jumped between the two as necessary

-NVM Scenario #3 - Special Events
+NVM Scenario #3 - Troubleshooting Projects

-Above I mentioned the alias dk4 I created… what’s up with that?
+Above I mentioned the alias spfx-1.16.1 I created… what’s up with that?

 That’s Awesome, But I Already Installed Node.js!
 Can I Switch to NVM?

 Yup… it’s not hard.
 You simply have to uninstall your version of Node.js, then install NVM and reinstall Node.js with NVM.
+But, you don’t have to uninstall that version!
+In fact, I have a system installed version… I just don’t use it.

 Before you do that, I suggest you get a list of all the global packages you have installed.
 Here’s a little video how I do it real quick: